dpsframework/dpsframework.org/_notes/2022-07-24-Overall-References_es.md

 [^TESIS]: **PhD Thesis**.
-Aguayo, F.J., García I. (2017) Técnicas para despliegue de arquitectura distribuida en sistemas expertos basados en reglas empleando el paradigma multi-agente. <https://dialnet.unirioja.es/servlet/tesis?codigo=124344> Department of Electrical and Systems Engineering and Automation.
+Aguayo, F.J., García I. (2017) Techniques for deployment of distributed architecture in rule-based expert systems using the multi-agent paradigm. <https://dialnet.unirioja.es/servlet/tesis?codigo=124344> Department of Electrical and Systems Engineering and Automation.
 Leon University (SPAIN).